 Additionally, diabetes and a weakened immune system (usually due to an illness such as HIV, AIDs or chemotherapy treatment) can lead to an upturn in risk.

-Patients who have noticed they are displaying some of the symptoms of this condition should book an appointment with a dental professional at Pearl Dental Clinic as soon as they can, this visit could be the difference between the issue being resolved or worsening.
+Patients who have noticed they are displaying some of the symptoms of this condition should book an appointment with a dentist or Periodontist (specialist in gum treatment) at Pearl Dental Clinic as soon as they can, this visit could be the difference between the issue being resolved or worsening.

-Those who are suffering from periodontitis are likely to require a full dental examination using a special probe that is shaped like a thin, silver stick with a bend located at the end.
+Those who are suffering from periodontitis are likely to require a full dental examination using a special probe.
 When placed inside the mouth, underneath the gum line – the tool allows the specialist to determine how dramatically the symptoms have progressed.

 In many cases, patients will need to be X-rayed to monitor the condition of the pearly whites and jaw bone.
 This course of action uses radiation to take images of the bones to highlight any abnormalities within the teeth.